About Me

 Julia Ebert, apprentice robot herder, PhD

-I am currently Autonomy Lead at Fleet Robotics, where I'm leading the software team for robots that clean ship hulls.
-I've taken our software stack and team from zero to an operational underwater robot fleet in just over a year.
-This is a challenging world for robots: stuck to a curved surface, underwater, on a moving ship, and requires continuous creative problem solving when we can't rely on traditional sensing and navigation techniques.
-Along the way, I've developed the practical skills to make a safe, reliable, and modular system that can grow with the team, and I've learned how to effectively lead a team of software engineers to achieve ambitious goals in a fast-paced environment.
+I am currently Autonomy Lead at Fleet Robotics; we're making robots that clean ship hulls, and I lead the software team to make that happen.
+I took our software stack and team from zero to an operational underwater robot in just over a year.
+This is a challenging world for robots: stuck to a curved surface, underwater, on a moving ship, and it requires continuous creative problem solving when we can't rely on traditional sensing and navigation techniques.
+Along the way, I developed the practical skills to make a safe, reliable, and modular system that can grow with the team, and I learned how to effectively lead a team of software engineers to achieve ambitious goals in a fast-paced environment.

 In my free time, I'm into curling, baking awesome cinnamon rolls, making fun things, and tackling a multitude of home renovation projects.